tradingview/rest_integrations_docs/source/data/Bar_building.rst

 Daily bars are built from lower resolution (1-minute typically) or taken from the API if they are available.
 Daily bar time matches the start of the 1st session of the day.

-We build intemediate resolutions ourselves.
+We build intermediate resolutions ourselves.
 Intermediate resolution bars are affected by ``session-regular`` and ``timezone`` in the `/symbol_info`_.
 The time of the first bar of every resolution matches with the beginning of the session.